codacy/docs/docs/release-notes/self-hosted/self-hosted-v6.0.0.md

 ## Bug fixes

--   CNow, the **Coverage** column always appears on the Files page even when there's no coverage data, avoiding a jump in the view.
+-   Now, the **Coverage** column always appears on the Files page even when there's no coverage data, avoiding a jump in the view.
 (CY-5518)
 <!--TODO Continue reviewing here-->
 -   Disabled custom rules in PHP Mess Detector
 Now the custom rules are filtered out from the configuration file before analysis (CY-5509)